 As a composer, Dr. Kim's output includes original and arranged compositions for solo piano, solo voice, and chamber and choral ensembles.
 With special emphasis on sacred music, her compositions have been performed in numerous congregations throughout the United States and South Korea.
 Her arrangement style caters to a wide variety of tastes; while adhering to the classical foundation, rhythmic idioms of jazz and pop music mingle with subtle bents of neo-tonality, rendering contemporary ambiance that is accessible yet artistically rewarding to both performers and audiences.

 Active in the pedagogic field as well, Dr. Kim has served on the Board of Directors at Music Teachers' Association of California, Santa Clara Branch, and she continues her contribution as an evaluator and section chair in the Certificate of Merit program.
-Her pedagogic articles have been published in California Music Teachers, the most recent issue of Fall 2019 featuring her survey of Tchaikovsky's The Seasons.
-Kristal Kim's students have earned honors and esteemed recognition in various performing programs and competitions, and many continue in diverse paths of musical career.
+Her pedagogic articles have been published in California Music Teachers, featuring her survey of Tchaikovsky's The Seasons.
+Kristal Kim's students have earned honors, awards, and scholarships in various performing programs and competitions, and many continue in diverse paths of musical career.

 Kristal Kim currently teaches at Ohlone College in Fremont and in her private music studio in San Jose.
 She believes that music is a powerful testimony of and from the Divine, intended to influence, impact, and inspire people towards Eternity and she strives to share the gift in her daily calling as a musician and teacher.